-The positions of Chief Executive Officer of the Company and the Chairman of the Board of Directors are currently held by two different individuals.
-Our Chief Executive Officer serves as a Director and the Chairman of the Board is an independent, non-employee director.
-We believe that this structure provides strength to the Company by giving the Chief Executive Officer a respected voice on our Board, while at the same time giving leadership of the Board to an independent person who, together with the other Directors, provides active oversight of management and its implementation of the strategic plans of the Board.
+The positions of Chief Executive Officer of the Company and the Chairman of the Board of Directors are expected to continue to be held by two different individuals.
+The Chairman of the Board is an independent, non-employee director.
+We believe that this structure provides strength to the Company by giving the Chief Executive Officer a respected voice to our Board, while at the same time giving leadership of the Board to an independent person who, together with the other Directors, provides active oversight of management and its implementation of the strategic plans of the Board.
 Each of our Directors serves on one or more of the committees of the Board and actively and regularly participates in the various functions of these committees.
 The committee structure enables the duties of the Board to be divided among the Directors.
 This division of duties allows each of the Directors to concentrate his or her energies in a focused way on a narrower area of Board responsibility and helps insure that adequate time is being given to the many oversight responsibilities of the Board.
 We believe that the size of our Board provides a sufficient number of Directors to serve on each of the Board's committees, but is not so large as to be cumbersome or excessively expensive to the Company.